 Domain names are a user-friendly way to avoid dealing with a website’s true online address, the Internet Protocol, or IP, address.
 The IP address, which is the site’s actual unique locator, is a string of numbers that might have a few other characters thrown in.
 These addresses are difficult if not impossible for most Internet users to remember and type into a browser search bar.

 A site’s domain name stands in for that unwieldy IP address with a word-based format that’s easier to remember and type.
-Domain names consist of a subdomain name picked by the site’s owner, plus a Top Level Domain, or TLD, that’s designated by an extension such as .com, .net, or .net.
+Domain names consist of a subdomain name picked by the site’s owner, plus a Top Level Domain, or TLD, that’s designated by a domain extension such as .com, .net, or .net.
 Within those parameters, a user is free to choose just about any name for a website or business as long as it isn’t already in use.
+Users can run a domain search to see if the name is available.
 But, with that freedom comes the responsibility of selecting a name that conveys the right image and enhances the value of a brand over time.
 It’s a task that can (and should) take some time.
 Here are some tips for finding your ideal domain name.

 Think Like a Visitor